-Figure 10b shows a possible circuit configuration with optimal throughput and the critical path constrained to 4 ns.
+Fig. 10(b) shows a possible circuit configuration with optimal throughput and the critical path constrained to 4 ns.
 The additional nontransparent buffer lowers the critical path by breaking the combinational delay of 6 ns between the multipliers.
-Inserting transparent buffers of larger capacity increases effective parallelism, as accumulating data in these buffers allows to trigger the faster paths at a higher rate and, in this case, achieves the ideal loop initiation interval of 1.
+Inserting transparent buffers of larger capacity increases effective parallelism, as accumulating data in these buffers allows to trigger the faster paths at a higher rate and, in this case, achieves the ideal loop II of 1.

-We developed an optimization approach [37] which allows for resource-optimal buffer placement and sizing, with the purpose of maximizing throughput of the performance-critical loops at the desired clock frequency.
-Our optimization strategy consists out of two main steps, as illustrated in Algorithm 2: (1) we profile the application and employ an integer linear programming model to identify performance-relevant choice-free subgraphs of the dataflow graph and (2) we employ a mixed-integer linear programming model based on Petri net theory [42] which strategically places and sizes buffers to optimize the throughput of each choice-free subgraph, while ensuring that the entire dataflow graph meets the target clock period constraint.
-The resulting circuits correspond to the one in Figure 10b: larger transparent buffers regulate throughput and smaller nontransparent buffers control the critical path.
+We developed an optimization approach [36] which allows for resource-optimal buffer placement and sizing, with the purpose of maximizing throughput of the performance-critical loops at the desired clock frequency.
+Our optimization strategy consists out of two main steps, as illustrated in Algorithm 2: 1) we profile the application and employ an integer linear programming model to identify performance-relevant choice-free subgraphs of the DFG and 2) we employ a mixed-integer linear programming model based on Petri net theory [41] which strategically places and sizes buffers to optimize the throughput of each choice-free subgraph, while ensuring that the entire DFG meets the target clock period (CP) constraint.
+The resulting circuits correspond to the one in Fig. 10(b): larger transparent buffers regulate throughput and smaller nontransparent buffers control the critical path.

-Analogous to static HLS, where the decision on how many units to employ is made together with operation scheduling, our performance optimization model can also decide which operations can share a functional unit: the obtained throughput directly determines the rate of token propagation through each unit and identifies underutilized units which may be shared without a performance degradation.
-Appropriately multiplexing the incoming tokens at the shared unit inputs avoids unit starvation and ensures the absence of deadlock [31].
+Analogous to static HLS, where the decision on how many units to employ is made together with operation scheduling, our performance optimization model can also decide which operations can share a functional unit: the obtained throughput directly determines the rate of token propagation through each unit and identifies underutilized units that may be shared without a performance degradation.
+Appropriately multiplexing the incoming tokens at the shared unit inputs avoids unit starvation and ensures the absence of deadlock [30].